lucia-auth/lucia/documentation-v2/content/guidebook/github-oauth/nextjs-app.md

 - An endpoint to authenticate users with Github
 - A profile page with a logout button

+As a general overview of OAuth, the user is redirected to github.com to be authenticated, and Github redirects the user back to your application with a code that can be validated and used to get the user's identity.

 ### Clone project

-You can get started immediately by cloning the Next.js example from the repository.
+You can get started immediately by cloning the [Next.js example](https://github.com/pilcrowOnPaper/lucia/tree/main/examples/nextjs-app/github-oauth) from the repository.

 ```
 npx degit pilcrowonpaper/lucia/examples/nextjs-app/github-oauth <directory_name>